rr-wfm/MSBuild.Sdk.SqlProj/README.md

 **Note:** If you are replacing an existing `.sqlproj` be sure to copy over any of these properties into the new project file.

 ## Model compiler options
-Like an `.sqlproj` projects  `MSBuild.Sdk.SqlProj` supports special `msbuild` options how to process T-SQL compiling warnings.
+Like `.sqlproj` projects  `MSBuild.Sdk.SqlProj` supports special `msbuild` options to control T-SQL build errors and warning.
-Treating warnings as errors can be optionally enabled by adding a property `TreatTSqlWarningsAsErrors` to the project file as in the below example:
+Treating warnings as errors can be optionally enabled by adding a property `TreatTSqlWarningsAsErrors` to the project file:

 ```xml
 <Project Sdk="MSBuild.Sdk.SqlProj/1.11.0">